 The COVID19 pandemic forced many countries to shut down in 2020, disrupting business and closing car dealerships.
 Car dealers can use the dealer management system to respond to current market trends and changes.
 As a result, the slowdown in the dealership business in 2020 slowed the growth of the dealer management system market slightly.
 Despite these circumstances, according to Forbes, certain U.S. state dealers have been officially approved by the U.S. government because they are one of the most important businesses during the pandemic, especially in the transportation industry.
 We are continuing our business.
 According to the National Automobile Dealers Association (NADA), the US government has allowed dealers to operate during a pandemic.
 North America is a leader in the adoption and development of new technologies, especially in developed countries such as the United States and Canada, due to government policies that drive innovation, a large industrial base, and high personal consumption.
 As a result, disruption of industrial growth is expected to impede economic development in the region.
 The outbreak of COVID19 is currently the most devastating country in the world.
 In 2020, a pandemic that had a devastating impact on businesses forced many countries to blockade.

-The Automotive Dealer Management Systems Market is expected to reach US$ 14 Bn during the forecast period at a 5.5% CAGR.
+The Automotive Dealer Management Systems Market is expected to reach US$ 15.5 Bn by 2033, growing at a CAGR 12.6% during the forecast period

 The growth of the dealer management market is driven by advances in the automotive industry.